Trinity College Dublin: Students' Union

-The Students' Union's primary role is to provide a recognised representative channel between undergraduates and the university and college authorities.
-The Campaigns Executive, the Administrative Executive and Sabbatical Officers manage the business and affairs of the Union.
-The Sabbatical Officers are: The President, Communications Officer, Welfare Officer, Education Officer and Entertainments Officer and are elected on an annual basis; all capitated students are entitled to vote.
+The Students' Union's primary role is to provide a recognised representative channel between students and the university and college authorities.
+The Campaigns Executive, the Administrative Executive and the Sabbatical Officers manage the business and affairs of the Union.
+The Sabbatical Officers are: The President, Communications Officer, Welfare Officer, Education Officer, Entertainments Officer and the Oifigeach na Gaeilge, and are elected on an annual basis; all capitated students are entitled to vote.
 The SU President, Welfare Officer and Education Officer are ex-officio members of the College Board.

-The Graduate Students' Union's primary role is to provide a recognised representative channel between postgraduates and the university and college authorities.
-The GSU president is an ex-officio member of the College Board.

 Traditions and culture

 Commons

 Commons is a three-course meal served in the College Dining Hall Monday to Friday, attended by Scholars, Fellows and Sizars of the college, as well as other members of the college community and their guests.
 Commons starts at 18:15 during the week, and its start is signalled by a dramatic slamming of the Dining Hall doors.
-The bell of the Campanile in the college is rung at 18:00 to inform those attending the dinner.

-A Latin Grace is said "before and after dinner", read by one of the scholars.

-During Advent, members of the Chapel Choir sing Christmas carols to accompany the meals.
+A Latin grace prayer is said "before and after dinner", read by one of the scholars.
+During Advent, members of the Chapel Choir, the oldest choir in the university, sing Christmas carols to accompany the meals.

 Trinity Week

 Trinity Week begins each year on Trinity Monday in mid-April.

-The start of Trinity Week is marked by the election of Fellows and Scholars to the College on Trinity Monday.
+The start of this week is marked by the election of Fellows and Scholars to the College on Trinity Monday.
 The board of the college, having chosen the new Scholars (those who achieved a First in the Foundation Scholarship) and Fellows, announce in front square those appointed, before an ecumenical service is held in the College Chapel, with music sung by the Chapel Choir.

 Other traditions

-Trinity has a longstanding rivalry with nearby University College Dublin, which is largely friendly in nature.
-Every year, Colours events are contested between the sporting clubs of each University, as well as between their respective debating societies.
+Trinity has a longstanding friendly rivalry with nearby University College Dublin.
+Every year, "colours" events are contested between the sporting clubs and debating societies of the respective colleges.

-Most students of the college (undergraduates especially) never walk underneath the Campanile, as the tradition suggests that should the bell ring whilst they pass under it, they will fail their annual examinations.
-This is negated only if they touch the foot of the statue of George Salmon within five seconds of the bell ringing.